Press Releases:

 A Phi Beta Kappa graduate of Brown University, Gossels directed and produced “The Children of Chabannes,” an Emmy Award-winning film about a tiny French village whose inhabitants saved more than 400 Jewish refugee children during World War II.
 Gossels’ father, Peter, and Uncle Werner were two of the saved children.

-Lisa also directed and produced “My So-Called Enemy,” a 7-year coming of age story that follows a group of Palestinian and Israeli teenage girls – from their first meeting at a women’s leadership program in New Jersey back to their lives in the Middle East.
+Lisa also directed and produced “My So-Called Enemy,” a 7-year coming-of-age story that follows a group of Palestinian and Israeli teenage girls – from their first meeting at a women’s leadership program in New Jersey back to their lives in the Middle East.
 Both films were screened at the Boston Jewish Film Festival.

 A sought-after speaker and guest educator, Gossels has presented her documentaries at hundreds of film festivals and conferences, and at educational, cultural, and religious institutions.